ertanuzunoglu/ertanuzunoglu/README.md

 - 👋 Hi, I’m @ertanuzunoglu
-- 👀 I’m interested in JavaScript, React
-- 🌱 I’m currently learning how to be a frontend developer
+- 🌱 I’m currently learning HTML, CSS, JavaScript, React, Node JS
-- 📫 How to reach me ertanuzunogl@gmail.com
+- 📫 How to reach me ertanuzunogl@gmail.com, linkedin.com/ertanuzunoglu

 <!---
 ertanuzunoglu/ertanuzunoglu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.